 By Kevin Jagernauth | The Playlist March 4, 2013 at 11:59AM

-Around this time, the filmmaker also spent six months working with Marlon Brandon on the western “One-Eyed Jacks.”
-He rewrote Sam Peckinpah's original script, and while he was planning to direct, Brando eventually took over to direct himself.
+The filmmaker also spent six months working with Marlon Brandon on the western “One-Eyed Jacks.”
+He rewrote Sam Peckinpah's original script, and while he was planning to direct, Brando eventually took over to helm the picture himself.

 “I Stole 16 Million Dollars” AKA ”God Fearing Man”